-Accurate records of any incident or disclosure will be made as soon as practicable and will clearly distinguish between observation, fact, opinion, and hypothesis.
+Accurate records will be made as soon as practicable and will clearly distinguish between observation, fact, opinion, and hypothesis.
 All records will state who is providing the information, the date and time, information will be recorded in the child's words where possible, and a note made of the location and description of any injuries seen.
+The DSL ensures that the method for other members of staff or volunteers passing on concerns or information is always adhered to as consistency is paramount in ensuring that nothing gets missed.
+All records of concerns are followed up and clearly show what action is being taken because of the concern and the outcomes of this action.
+All documents will be retained in a 'Child Protection file', separate from the child's school file.
+It is kept secure with appropriate level of limited access.

-All staff are clear about the need to record, and report concerns about a child or pupils within the school.
-Records of concerns are recorded on School Pod, electronically signed and dated and the Designated Safeguarding Lead and Deputies are immediately alerted via email.
+All staff are clear about the need to record and report concerns about a child or children within the school.
+Records of concerns are typed on CPOMS, signed electronically and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles).

-9.3 Records relating to actual or alleged abuse or neglect.
+9.3 Records relating to actual or alleged abuse or neglect